 Matthew 6:19-24 “Don’t collect for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal.
 But collect for yourselves treasures in heaven,where neither moth nor rust destroys, and where thieves don’t break in and steal.
 For where your treasure is, there your heart will be also.
 “The eye is the lamp of the body.
 If your eye is good, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
 So if the light within you is darkness—how deep is that darkness!
 “No one can be a slave of two masters, since either he will hate one and love the other, or be devoted to one and despise the other.
 You cannot be slaves of God and of money.

 People go after these different things attempting to fill the void in their soul, when God is the only one that can truly satisfy us.

 Verse 24 of Jeremiah 9 says we should “understand and know God”.

 Knowing God means that I know God’s heart and I know Him personally, which is more than just salvation.

 Just like in a healthy husband-wife relationship, the more time they spend together throughout the years, the better they know each other, learning the likes and dislikes of each other.
 Their relationship flourishes and becomes more intimate.
 That's how it should be between God and me.

 If I want to possess something regardless of what God wants for me, it can become sin.
-But if I ask, “God, I want 'this' and if it's acceptable to you, and if you determine that this would be good for me, then I would like to have it.”
+But it pleases God when I ask Him, “God, I want ‘this’ and if it's acceptable to You, and if You determine that this would be good for me, then I would like to have it.”